morochena/mr-bot/README.md

 # Mortal Reins QA Bot

-This is a fan-made Discord bot for (Mortal Reins)[https://www.mythicvisionsgames.com/].
+This is a fan-made Discord bot for [Mortal Reins](https://www.mythicvisionsgames.com/).
 It lets you make queries against the rulebook.

 ![Sample Usage](./sample.png)